Native title in Australia: 2008 – Blue Mud Bay sea rights

 The 2008 decision by the High Court decided the Blue Mud Bay sea rights case, establishing a precedent for sea rights over an intertidal zone for the first time.
 The Yolngu people of Baniyala were involved in this case, which involved Blue Mud Bay in East Arnhem Land.

 2007 & 2009 amendments

-In 2007 the Howard Government passed the Native Title Amendment Act 2007, and the Native Title Amendment (Technical Amendments) Act 2007, a package of coordinated measures and technical amendments to improve the performance of the native title system.
+In 2007 the Howard government passed the Native Title Amendment Act 2007, and the Native Title Amendment (Technical Amendments) Act 2007, a package of coordinated measures and technical amendments to improve the performance of the native title system.
 These are aimed at making the native title process more efficient and to speed up the determination of whether native title exists on the 580 claims that had been registered but not yet determined.

-The Native Title Act 1993 was further amended by the Rudd Government by the Native Title Amendment Act 2009.
+The Native Title Act 1993 was further amended by the Rudd government by the Native Title Amendment Act 2009.
 It allows the Federal Court to determine who may mediate a claim, whether that be the court itself, the Native Title Tribunal, or otherwise.

 Further significant determinations

+2008–2019 – Timber Creek

+Northern Territory v Mr Griffiths and Lorraine Jones was a 2018 High Court of Australia case, ruled in 2019, regarding land around Timber Creek, Northern Territory, involving a compensation claim by Ngaliwurru and Nungali lands surrounding Timber Creek.
+It related to various earlier cases since 1997.
+Described as "the most significant [case]… since Mabo", the High Court ruled for the first time on compensation for the extinguishment of native title in Australia.
+It is considered a "landmark" native title case, because the clauses contained within the Native Title Act 1993 pertaining to the determination of compensation payable due to the extinguishment of native title had never been heard before in the High Court.